fmnas/fmnas-site/README.md

 GitHub Actions are used to automatically deploy the `main` branch to the prod site and the `test` branch to the test site.
 See the Workflow section above for more details.

-The following workflow files are present in .github/workflows:
+The following workflows in `.github/workflows` are used for deployment:

-* backups.yml - Nightly backups of the ASM database and blog (not tracked on GitHub) to our Scaleway bucket.
-* deploy-gcp-{prod,test}.yml - Deploys Google Cloud Platform services from gcp/.
+* `deploy-gcp-{prod,test}.yml` - Deploys Google Cloud Platform services from gcp/.
-* deploy-{prod,test}.yml - Builds and deploys the website to Dreamhost, and regenerates src/generated.php.
+* `deploy-{prod,test}.yml` - Builds and deploys the website to Dreamhost, and regenerates src/generated.php.
-* regenerate-images-{prod,test}.yml - Calls the API to regenerate cached images when the image scaling code ( src/resize.php) changes.
+* `regenerate-images-{prod,test}.yml` - Calls the API to regenerate cached images when the image scaling code ( src/resize.php) changes.
-* sync-test.yml - Merges `main` back into `test` after a PR is merged, so you can `git pull` test and be up to date with the merge commit in `main`.
-* todo-issues.yml - Creates issues from TODOs added in `test`, and closes issues for removed TODOs.

 #### Secrets